Skip to content

 from koheesio.context import Context

-from koheesio.steps.readers import Reader
+from koheesio.spark.readers import Reader

-from koheesio.steps.writers import Writer
+from koheesio.spark.writers import Writer

 from my_module import task